-CBFs are often used in networking devices because they can be easily implemented in hardware.
+CBFs are often used because they can be easily implemented in hardware.
 In particular, element insertions, deletions and queries can be implemented in CBFs using a constant complexity that is essentially independent of the number of elements for a given bits-per-element ratio.
 However, CBFs also consume significant amounts of memory.
-For instance, using four bits per entry and ten entries per element yields a needed memory space in bits that is 40 times larger than the number of inserted elements.
+For instance, using four bits per entry and ten entries per element yields a needed memory space in bits that is 40 times larger than the number of inserted elements

-This paper is about a general method to improve the memory efficiency of CBFs in networking devices, with limited added hardware complexity.
+This paper is about a general method to improve the memory efficiency of CBFs with limited added hardware complexity.
 We introduce a novel method based on variable increments to reduce the amount of memory used by CBFs for a given false positive rate.
 This method can also implement element insertions, deletions and queries using a constant complexity per element.
-It has a low hardware implementation overhead when compared to CBFs, and can replace CBFs as a sub-module in any networking device implementation without required outside changes.
+It has a low hardware implementation overhead when compared to CBFs, and can replace CBFs as a submodule in any algorithm implementation without required outside changes.